Barometre-de-la-Science-Ouverte/bso3-techdoc/doc/scope_and_sharing.md

 Furthermore, such promise/intent expressions actually indicate that, on the contrary, the data will in general not be shared at all, even on fair demand, see [4] "Among 1792 manuscripts in which DAS indicated that authors are willing to share their data, 1670 (93%) authors either did not respond or declined to share their data with us.".
 Note that such disappointing data sharing rate was reported in [6], but higher rates after request to share the data were reported in [7] for studies in Psychology.

-- Sharing statement on **secured domain**: the data is shared but not available without some authorization and credentials validation process
+- Sharing statement on **secured domain**: the data is shared but not available without some authorization and credentials validation process.
+The FAIR principles recognized that some level of authentication and protection can be associated to data sharing when necessary, in particular for possibly sensitive data and private data (see [here](https://www.go-fair.org/fair-principles/a1-2-protocol-allows-authentication-authorisation-required/)).
+We thus also consider that sharing should not be limited to fully open sharing without any authentifications and restrictions.

 - **Partial sharing**: only some data of the study are shared, this is the most common case of data sharing
     * sharing of secondary/analysis data, but not of primary data (e.g. sharing of the data points of figures)